Layr-Labs/eigenlayer-contracts/docs/experimental/AVS-Guide.md

 A staker does not restake into AVSs.
 A staker delegates to an operator and it is the operator that registers for new AVSs (with the staker having option to opt-out).

 By delegating to a specific operator, stakers are implicitly agreeing to the AVSs they support.
 If desired, operators can pursue off-chain consensus with stakers prior to modifying their AVSs.
 Moreover, stakers will have a grace period to withdraw their delegation should an operator introduce an AVS that doesn't align with their objectives.
-This grace period is configurable on an operator level.
+This grace period is configurable at the operator level.

 ### *AVS Visibility and Control*